-Important Update: At this time, our three hotels, dining venues and resort events are open to overnight guests only.
-French Lick Casino and all three resort golf courses are open to the public.
-Guests are required to wear masks in all indoor resort venues.
+Important Update: Our hotels, dining venues and resort events (with the exception of concerts) are open to overnight guests only.
+French Lick Casino and the golf courses are open to the public.
+Fully vaccinated guests are welcome to enjoy the resort without a mask, with the exception of casino table games where masks are required.
+More Info

 The Making of The Pete Dye Course